 The collection was originally housed in the old operating theatre and CSSD department at the end of Ward 4 – one of the original Federation ramp wards at Lidcombe Hospital.
 The establishment of the Area Health Services in NSW and the subsequent closure of and sale of the Lidcombe Hospital site, in 1996, necessitated a move to the recently closed old Tarban Creek/Gladesville Hospital site.

 The collection is now housed in buildings 1 and 6 in the 1870s sandstone buildings at the gate of the Victoria Road entrance – one of which was the gatekeeper’s cottage and the other the male attendants’ cottage.

 Become a Member

 1!!!We invite you to become a member of SPASM.
 A working experience in a museum or a health based occupation is not essential in order to become a member of SPASM or to participate as a volunteer at the museum.
+JOIN NOW

 You could assist as a volunteer in the following ways: Identification of the objects (specialist knowledge is not required as catalogues are available); Assisting with the creation of new displays; Preparing object labels; Acting as a guide; Undertaking research; Photographing objects.